WalksWithGod/KeystoneGameBlocks/README.md

-Keystone Game Blocks and SciFi Command are copyright Michael P. Joseph 2025 (TP_WalksWithGod@proton.me)
+Keystone Game Blocks and SciFi Command are copyright 2025 by Michael P. Joseph (TP_WalksWithGod@proton.me)

 If you've found any of this source code anywhere else but at this GitHub repository (excluding those of the open source libraries used therein), BE WARNED THAT, THAT CODE IS STOLEN.